MicrosoftDocs/azure-devops-docs/docs/boards/github/connect-to-github.md

 #### Resolve broken GitHub Enterprise Server connection

-If you've migrated from Azure DevOps Server to Azure DevOps Services with an existing GitHub Enterprise Server connection, your existing connection won't work as expected.
-Work item mentions within GitHub may be delayed or never show up in Azure DevOps Services.
-This problem occurs because the callback url associated with GitHub is no longer valid.
+If you migrated from Azure DevOps Server to Azure DevOps Services with an existing GitHub Enterprise Server connection, your existing connection doesn't work as expected.
+Work item mentions within GitHub might be delayed or never show up in Azure DevOps Services.
+This problem occurs because the callback URL associated with GitHub is no longer valid.

 Consider the following resolutions:

 - **Remove and re-create the connection**:
   Remove and re-create the connection to the GitHub Enterprise Server repository.
 Follow the sequence of steps provided in [Connect from Azure Boards](connect-to-github.md#github-ent-oauth-services) documentation.

-- **Fix the webhook url**:
+- **Fix the webhook URL**:
-  Go to GitHub's repository settings page and edit the webhook url to point out to the migrated Azure DevOps Services organization url: ```https://dev.azure.com/{OrganizationName}/_apis/work/events?api-version=5.2-preview```
+  Go to GitHub's repository settings page and edit the webhook URL, pointing to the migrated Azure DevOps organization URL: ```https://dev.azure.com/{OrganizationName}/_apis/work/events?api-version=5.2-preview```

 <a id="integrate-repo-to-several-organizations"></a>

 #### Connect to multiple Azure DevOps organizations

-If you connect your GitHub repository to two or more projects that are defined in more than one Azure DevOps organization, such as dev.azure.com/Contoso and dev.azure.com/Fabrikam, you may get unexpected results when using **AB#** mentions to link to work items.
+If you connect your GitHub repository to two or more projects that are defined in more than one Azure DevOps organization, such as dev.azure.com/Contoso and dev.azure.com/Fabrikam, you might get unexpected results when using **AB#** mentions linking to work items.
 This problem occurs because work item IDs aren't unique across Azure DevOps organizations, so **AB#12** can refer to a work item in either the Contoso or Fabrikam organization.
-So, when a work item is mentioned in a commit message or pull request, both organizations attempt to create a link to a work item with a matching ID (if one exists).
+When a work item gets mentioned in a commit message or pull request, both organizations can attempt to create a link to a work item with a matching ID if one exists.

 In general, a user intends an **AB#** mention to link to a single work item in one of the projects.
 But, if a work item of the same ID exists in both accounts, then links get created for both work items, likely causing confusion.